Martijnde/README.md/Readme.md

-model.py - The script used to create and train the model. drive.py - The script to drive the car. resubmit the original drive.py or make modifications and submit your modified version. model.json - The model architecture. model.h5 - The model weights.
+model.py - The script used to create and train the model.

+drive.py - The script to drive the car. resubmit the original drive.py or make modifications and submit your modified version.

-README.md - explains the structure of your network and training approach.
-While we recommend using English for good practice, writing in any language is acceptable (reviewers will translate).
-There is no minimum word count so long as there are complete descriptions of the problems and the strategies.
+model.json - The model architecture.

+model.h5 - The model weights.